nodejs/node/doc/guides/strategic-initiatives.md

 # Strategic initiatives

 The Node.js project has several strategic initiatives underway.
-The goal of the TSC is to have a champion for each of these initiatives and enable their success.

-A review of the initiatives is a standing item on the TSC agenda to ensure they are active and have the support needed.
+A review of the current initiatives is a standing item on the Technical Steering Committee agenda to ensure they are active and have the support they need.

 ## Current initiatives